Imagine harnessing the ability to target a specific audience down to the exact home address where a potential lead lives.

-Typical geofencing allows advertisers to target potential leads with ads as they leave and enter location radius where consumers are more likely to make a purchase.
+Typical geofencing allows advertisers to target potential leads with ads as they leave and enter a location radius where consumers are more likely to make a purchase.
 Addressable geofencing takes this technique to the next level.

 Delivering digital ads to consumers at local addresses is just one technique that addressable geofencing makes possible.
 This specific form of programmatic advertising has so much more to offer.

 Geo-targeting?
 Geofencing?
 Addressable geofencing?
 What’s the deal with all of these kinds of advertising, and how is addressable geofencing different?
 For digital advertising novices, it’s easy to get these confused, they’re all different, but they’re still related.

 Geo-targeting is for advertisers going after a much broader group of consumers.
 Usually, geo-targeting ads will target zip codes, cities, states, or even countries.
 Geo-targeting advertising campaigns are often attractive to smaller businesses because of their lower costs.